groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.caching.extra/cacheablefactory/_index.md

 | filePath | java.lang.String | The relative path of the attachment, e.g., "folder/file.docx".
 When the file is located in the root of an archive, in an email message, or a data file, specify the filename. |

 **Returns:**
-[Attachment](../../com.groupdocs.viewer.results/attachment) - A new instance of the [Attachment](../../com.groupdocs.viewer.results/attachment) implementation.
+[Attachment](../../com.groupdocs.viewer.results/attachment) - a new instance of the [Attachment](../../com.groupdocs.viewer.results/attachment) implementation.
 ### newAttachment(String id, String fileName, String filePath, long size) {#newAttachment-java.lang.String-java.lang.String-java.lang.String-long-}
 ```
 public Attachment newAttachment(String id, String fileName, String filePath, long size)